XRPLF/clio/docs/run-clio.md

 1. **On shutdown**: Clio saves the current ledger cache to the specified file path.
 The file includes a hash for integrity verification.
 2. **On startup**: Clio checks if a cache file exists at the configured path.
 If the file exists, Clio will:
    - Verify the file's integrity to ensure it is complete and not corrupted
-   - Compare the latest ledger sequence in the cache file with the latest sequence in the database
+   - Compare the latest ledger sequence in the cache file with the latest sequence in the database.
    - Use the cache file only if the difference is less than [`cache.file.max_sequence_age`](./config-description.md#cachefilemax_sequence_age)
    - If validation fails or the cache is too old, Clio will fall back to loading from the database